 Accommodations.
-While in Malta and Italy, we will sleep in hotels.
+While in Italy, we will sleep in hotels.
 We will not be camping.
-The hotels are included in your course fees.
+The hotels are included in your program fee.
 They will not be fancy places, but they certainly will not be dirty flea-bags.
-According to the Maltese and Italian they are all three-star hotels.
+According to the Italian Tourism Ministry they are all three- and four-star hotels.
 You can expect bathrooms with running hot/cold water, fresh sheets, and generally well-kept and clean rooms.
 Some hotels will have televisions (remember: Italian t.v. is in Italian!).
-In all places, you will share a room with at least one other student, and sometimes you may sleep four to a room.
+In all places, you will share a room with at least two other students, and sometimes you may sleep four to a room.
+But everyone will have his or her own bed.
 Before we leave, you will be provided with a list of the names and phone numbers of all the hotels so your family will know where you are.
 You should bring a copy of this with you (and have it on your person at all times) and should also leave a copy with your parents, in case there is an emergency at home and they need to contact you.
-One night, we sleep on an overnight ferry from Sicily to Naples.
+Two nights, we sleep on overnight ferries.
 Expect to share a small berth with other students!

-Typically we will wake up rather early.
-Most days will begin for us at 6 AM, and a few may begin an hour or so earlier.
-You will get used to me saying "Time to get in the van!" at an hour when many of us would rather be sleeping.
+Typically, we will wake up rather early.
+Most days will begin for us with breakfast at 7 AM, and a few may begin an hour or so earlier.
+You will get used to me saying "Time to get in the bus!" at an hour when many of us would rather be sleeping.
 An important note: since this is a course rather than a packaged tour offered by a company, you will be responsible for getting your bags to and from the van.
 Please do not expect me or our chauffeur to do it for you.

 Our day of visiting sites will end when they close, typically at 5 or 6 PM.
 Some evenings, we may visit museums that are open until 7 or 8 PM.
 Many days we will leave an archaeological site, drive for an hour or two to a hotel, check in, and then eat dinner.
-Most days we will stay in the same hotel for multiple nights.
+Many days we will stay in the same hotel for multiple nights.
 On these occasions, you may leave your "night pack" (clothes, most toiletries, etc.) in the hotel.
-If you are concerned about safety issues, please talk to me or the course volunteer.
+If you are concerned about safety issues, please talk to me or the program volunteer.

 Transportation.
-During the day, we will drive from archaeological site to archaeological site in a hired van or bus.
-Most of your course fees will be applied to renting the private van, paying our chauffeur, and paying insurance.
+During the day, we will drive from archaeological site to archaeological site in a hired bus.
+This will be a "fancy" tour bus, not a school bus.
+Most of your program fees will be applied to renting the buses, paying our chauffeurs, and paying insurance.

-The vehicle we will be driving will be clean, new, and well kept.
+The bus will be clean, new, and well kept.
 It will have an air conditioner.
 Please understand that the driver is just that; he is not a tour guide.
 He may speak only limited English.

 Archaeological Sites and Museums.
-Entrance to archaeological sites and museums is provided as part of your course fee.
+Entrance to archaeological sites and museums is provided as part of your program fee.
 Some museums may have additional charges for the use of a camera, and flash is prohibited in all museums.

-On the way to each site, I will present a general background lecture consisting of information that you should know.
+At each site, I will present a general background lecture consisting of information that you should know.
 Some of the sites are only poorly understood (i.e., archaeological work has been limited to consolidation or reconstruction rather than scientific research, or very little has been published to date), and these formal lectures will be short.
 My style is very different from that of a "professional" guide.
 If I do not know something, I will tell you.
 We will not clap and listen to the echo!